luontola/web-intro/databases.md

 ### Reading from the database

-In the `/guestbook.html` route, use the following code to get a list of all the comments in the database.
-After switching to use that, you can remove the `$comments` variable.
+In the `/guestbook.html` route, replace `$comments` with the following code which will read all comments from the database (ordered newest first).
+After that change, you can remove the `$comments` variable and all code that still uses it.

 ```ruby
 Comment.all(:order => [:date.desc])